Potential analysis: Assessments

-360° Feedback
+360° feedback

-The 360° Feedback is a feedback method in which colleagues, superiors, customers and suppliers and other employees participate.
-The comparison of the own valuation and the valuation of others is essential.
-Due to this procedure deviations between the own valuation and the valuation of the others can arise and been used for improvements.
-Therefore, 360° Feedback method is supposed to be repeated after a certain period of time.
+360° feedback is a mechanism in which colleagues, superiors, customers, and suppliers participate, with employees comparing their valuation with the valuation given to them by others.
+The comparison could be used for improvements.
+Therefore, the 360° feedback method is typically repeated periodically.

-Management Audit
+Management audit

-A Management Audit is an evaluation process which estimates the leadership qualities/management skills of the existing manpower.
-External consultants examine employee's skills and potential with different tests.
-After that an interview is used to present the employees experience, competencies and leadership-qualities.
-The result of management audits is communicated by a recommendation.
+A management audit is an evaluation process that estimates the leadership qualities and management skills of employees.
+External consultants examine employees' skills and potential with different tests.
+After that, an interview is used to present the employee's experience, competencies, and leadership qualities.
+The results of management audits are communicated by a recommendation.